Starspots due to large-scale vortices in rotating turbulent convection: Results

 The simulations presented here were performed with a setup identical to that used in \citep[][hereafter KKB09]{KKB09b} to study large-scale dynamo (LSD) action in rotating convection.
 In KKB09 the generation of large-scale magnetic fields, given that the Coriolis and magnetic Reynolds numbers exceeded critical values, were reported.
 The critical Coriolis number for LSD action was found to be roughly four, which is close to the critical value for the cyclones to emerge.

-The relation of the two phenomena is an interesting question, that can be only partially answered by the existing magnetohydrodynamic runs.
+The relation of the two phenomena is an interesting question, that can be only partially answered by the existing magnetohydrodynamic runs from KKB09.
 This is because the fluid Reynolds number in the runs of KKB09 was in most cases lower than $\Rey_{\rm c}$ required for the vortices to appear.
-Only two runs (A10 and D1 of KKB09) are clearly in the parameter regime exceeding the critical values found here, and another four runs (A5, A6, B5, and C1 of KKB09) where the parameters were close to marginal.
-The Reynolds and Coriolis numbers for these runs were calculated from the saturated state of the dynamo which in all cases lowers the turbulent velocities somewhat, decreasing the Reynolds and increasing the Coriolis numbers correspondingly.
-Furthermore, a different definition of the Reynolds number was used by KKB09 as in the present study.
-A reanalysis of the data of KKB09 suggests that early stages of cyclone formation are in progress in all of the runs listed above.
+Only two runs (A10 and D1 of KKB09) are clearly in the parameter regime exceeding the critical values found here, in addition to four runs (A5, A6, B5, and C1 of KKB09) where the parameters were close to marginal.
+The Reynolds and Coriolis numbers for these runs were calculated from the saturated state of the dynamo which in all cases lowers the turbulent velocities somewhat, decreasing $\Rey$ and increasing $\Co$ correspondingly.
+Furthermore, a different definition of the Reynolds number was used by KKB09 than in the present study.
+A reanalysis of the data of KKB09 suggests that early stages of cyclone formation are in progress in all of the six runs listed above.
 However, the magnetic field grows on a significantly shorter timescale than the cyclones, and the magnetic field saturates already before thousand convective turnover times.
 None of the runs was continued much further than twice that, making it impossible to decide in favor or against the maintenance of vortices based on these runs.